SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Python uses the `is` operator when comparing equality of location in memory

 JS has versions of the equality operators with one extra =.
 The shorter ones coerce before comparisons.
+Specifically, any of the shorter ops containing < or > coerce to string or numbers (including null, but not undefined). == coercion is more complicated, but will coerce null to undefined.

+For anything that is a data structure, there can be two kinds of equality (using Kotlin terminology) structural equality = equivalent content referential equality = same reference
+JS, Java, C# use referential equality on non-scalars Ruby and Python use structural equality on non-scalars (arrays and assoc. arrays)

 sh has a different set of operators for string equality:
 -ne|is not equal to